Doors and Hatches

 I hate to tell you this but for longer life for exterior wood doors (or windows), you must plan to refinish them often.
 In short amounts of time, tiny cracks develop in the finish.
 As a result, water and sun can penetrate to the wood surface.
 Damage will spread quickly and quietly.
 Stained exterior doors with clear finishes seem to weather faster than painted doors.
 Wood doors in harsh direct sunlight may require refreshing with a wood preserver as often as every six months.
 This is a lot of work, but necessary to prevent an expensive one-of-a-kind door from drying and cracking.
 Again, you must reseal stained exterior doors whenever the finish begins cracking or crazing.

 Slamming doors can damage them, the hardware, the jambs and can even cause cracking in adjoining drywall.
 Do not to hang on knobs or place any spreader-type pull-up bars or other equipment in the openings or on the door jambs.

-Hatches are covered openings into spaces of your home that are not habitable but need to be entered from time to time.
-All these areas must be accessible according to the building code for inspections and possible repairs.
-The openings must also have certain minimum dimensions.
-Bigger access hatches are better.
+Uninhabitable spaces in your home may need to be entered from time to time.
+These areas must be accessible for inspections and possible repairs.
+The openings must have certain minimum dimensions.
+When it comes to access, bigger hatches are better.
 Because you may need to get equipment in or out.
-Hatches are used for accessing crawlspaces, attics, basements and sometimes for roof access.
+Hatches cover and close off the access points for crawlspaces, attics, basements and sometimes for roof access.

 - Locate and note all your access hatches both in and out, note the locations and inspect the covers for a tight seal.